 Why does The Patterson Foundation support this initiative?

-Why is this initiative called Margin & Mission Ignition?
+Why is this opportunity called Margin & Mission Ignition?

 - Nonprofits selected will be coached to create and implement viable earned-income plans.

-- Nonprofits will present business plans to investors, donors, and funders in a "fast-pitch" presentation designed to attract needed startup/growth capital.
+- Participating nonprofits will present business plans to investors, donors, and funders in a "fast-pitch" presentation designed to attract needed startup/growth capital.

-- Nonprofits will be mentored as they implement earned-income plans.
+- Participating nonprofits will be mentored as they implement earned-income plans.

-- Nonprofits will learn and share from each other at key times.
+- Participating nonprofits will learn and share from each other at key times.